-Select action: Allow Select service: pop3 Select schedule: Always
+Select action: AllowSelect service: pop3

+Select schedule: Always

-We don't want any Intrusion detection or traffic shaping for now, so leave these options unchecked.
+We don't want any Intrusion detection for now, so leave this option unchecked.

 5. The first policy rule is now created.
 Repeat step 4 to create services named allow_imap, allow_ftp and allow_http.
 The services for these policies should be imap, ftp_passthrough and http.